 If you feel like your Personal Insight Question responses and the rest of your UC application leave out something important about you, then you should use this "additional comments" section to provide that information.
-You may consider providing context about how external events, such as Covid-19, impacted available opportunities or how family responsibilities affected the amount of formal extracurriculars you engaged in.
 Note, this section shouldn't be treated as an additional PIQ, and should only be used to fill in any gaps in your story.
+This can include situations that led to poor academic performance, impact of local events like wildfires on available opportunities, or additional responsibilities that affected the amount of formal extracurriculars you participated in.